JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     actual fun getPlatform(): Platform = IOSPlatform()
     ```

-    During the compilation process, the Kotlin compiler automatically substitutes the correct actual implementation of the
+During compilation, the Kotlin compiler automatically substitutes the expected declaration of the `getPlatform()` function
+with its correct actual implementations.
-    `getPlatform()` function.
-The Android app uses the `AndroidPlatform` implementation, while the iOS app uses the
+The Android app uses the `AndroidPlatform` implementation, while the iOS app uses the `IOSPlatform` implementation.

-    `IOSPlatform` implementation.
+Now you can run the apps to ensure everything works.

-#### Explore the expect/actual mechanism {initial-collapse-state="collapsed"}
+#### Explore the expect/actual mechanism (optional) {initial-collapse-state="collapsed"}

 The template project uses the expect/actual mechanism for functions but the same works for most Kotlin declarations,
 such as properties and classes.
 Let's implement an expected property: